hhoback/response-times-cahoots/README.md

 # Analysis of Emergency Response Times in Eugene and Springfield

 This repository contains data cleaning, processing, and statistical analysis of police department response times in Eugene and Springfield, OR from 2015 to 2025.
 The analysis compares response times over time between the two cities and uses Springfield as a control to see how response times changed in Eugene after CAHOOTS shutdown.
-These analyses are done by grouping each priority level into four groups to account for different response times among priority levels.
+These analyses are done by grouping priority levels together to account for different response times among calls with different priorities.

 The repository is organized into two main parts:
 - `/data cleaning`: contains data cleaning and preparation notebooks
-- `/analysis`: contains statistical analysis notebooks
+- `/analysis`: contains statistical analysis notebooks and results

 For more details, see the individual README files in the cleaning and analysis folders.

 ## Requirements
 All components of this project use R and the notebooks were created using RStudio.
-Make sure you have a program that can run R installed on your computer with the most recentversion.
+Make sure you have a program installed on your computer that can run R with the most recent version.

 ## File Structure
 Reference this file structure before running any notebooks to ensure everything is in the right place and runs correctly.